bfenetworks/bfe/docs/en_us/operation/reload.md

-# Configuration Reload
+# Configuration reload

-BFE has built-in feature of configuration hot-reload.
+BFE has a built-in feature of configuration hot-reload.
 A new configuration file can be reload by sending a reload request.

 ## Configure monitor port